On the Importance of Fundamental Properties in Quantum-Classical Machine Learning Models: Introduction

 By characterizing the interplay between circuit complexity and data encoding, this study contributes to a better understanding of trainability and performance in hybrid quantum-classical models.
 The presented results offer guidance for researchers developing next-generation quantum-enhanced learning systems.

-The paper is structured as follows, in the \cref{sec:methodology}, we describe the investigated model in depth as well as all of the used metrics, that were chosen for the evaluation phase of our research.
+The paper\footnote{This work was presented at First Symposium on Physics and Chemistry for Unconventional Computing, in Krakow, Poland, 2025} is structured as follows.
+In the \cref{sec:methodology}, we describe the investigated model in depth, as well as all of the used metrics, which were chosen for the evaluation phase of our research.
 In the \cref{sec:results}, the focus is on the results themselves.
-Firstly, on the evaluation of the effect of ansatz depth on the model, then on the in depth analysis of feature mappings and their effects on the learning dynamics of the model.
+Firstly, on the evaluation of the effect of ansatz depth on the model, and then on the in-depth analysis of feature mappings and their effects on the learning dynamics of the model.
 The conclusions are then presented in \cref{sec:conclusions}.